wikimedia/analytics-user-metrics/README.md

 datasource hosts are reachable from your environment.
 To run the server execute:

 	$ python user_metrics/api/run.py
+	$ python user_metrics/api/run_handlers.py

+The module run.py initiates the flask web server and is also the wsgi target if the instance is being run via Apache.
+Also it is necessary to execute run_handlers.py which initiates the job handling processes.
+If you are running the service through Apache this module will need to be initiated independently, it utilizes the queues that are visible to the http view targets.

 Once installed you will need to modify the configuration files.
 This can be found in the file `settings.py` under